T.M. Goodwin - Things to Do

 Explore well-managed wetlands and enjoy hunting, fishing, wildlife viewing, hiking, bicycling and horseback riding.
 The area is closed to other visitors when hunts are in progress.

 T. M Goodwin Waterfowl Management Area is one of the state’s premiere hunting areas for ducks, coots and snipe.
 A Persons with Disabilities (PWD) blind is available with a PWD Duck Blind Qualifying Card.
 After obtaining a qualifying card, hunters may apply for a quota hunt permit by calling the T.M.
 Goodwin office at 321-726-2862.
-Check the regulations summary and hunt calendar before you visit.
+Check the regulations summary brochure and hunt calendar before you visit.

 Bank fishing is available year-round and Goodwin Lake is open to small boats two days per week, by permit only.
 Improved and unimproved boat ramps are available.
 For details, consult the regulations summary.
 Call 352-732-1225 for permit information.
 Appropriate fishing licenses and permits are required.

 Look for wildlife along levees that surround the impoundments and from the three-tier tower that provides panoramic views at this Great Florida Birding and Wildlife Trail site.
 Expect to see migratory waterfowl and shorebirds, hawks and other raptors, mottled ducks, a variety of wading birds and white-tailed deer, otters, alligators and bobcats.
-Visit the wildlife page for more details.
+Visit the Wildlife page for more details.

 Hiking, Biking & Horseback Riding